roovy54/TGBH-N21/README.md

-# NammaRide - Integrated Ride-Sharing Platform
+# NammaYatriPlus - Integrated Ride-Sharing Platform

 ## Overview

-NammaRide is a comprehensive ride-sharing platform designed to serve both drivers and riders with innovative features that enhance the user experience, safety, and efficiency.
+NammaYatriPlus is a comprehensive ride-sharing platform that is designed on top on NammaYatri's features to serve both drivers and riders with innovative features that enhance the user experience, safety, and efficiency.
 The platform consists of three main components:

 1. **Driver Interface**
 2. **Rider Interface**